psomers3/QSofaGLViewTools/README.md

 ```

 ## QSofaViewKeyboardController
-Use the keyboard to control the view from a camera with the arrow keys and awsd keys.
+Use the keyboard to control the view from a camera with the arrow keys (rotations) and awsd keys (translations).
+To get the 3rd axes for both rotation and translation, hold the ctrl key.
 ```python
 view_ctrl = QSofaViewKeyboardController()
 view_ctrl.set_viewers(viewer)